oatkiller/nvim-docker/AI_README.md

 This document outlines the process for adding new Neovim plugins to this configuration, with a focus on leveraging AI assistance for a streamlined workflow.

+**Important**: This repository is not a Neovim configuration itself.
+Rather, it is a blueprint and a set of installers (`install_on_mac_osx.sh` and `Dockerfile`) that build a complete, ready-to-use Neovim environment.
+The plugin source code is not stored here; it is cloned during the installation process.

 ## Guiding Principles

 - **Pack-based management**: All plugins are managed using Neovim's native package management system (`:help packages`).
 This system revolves around the `packpath` option, which is a list of directories where Neovim looks for plugins.